devlucassantos/vnc-summarizer/README.md

 * `UNI_CLOUD_KEY` → To fill in this variable an [API key must be created in UniCLOUD](https://cloud.unidoc.io/#/api-keys), the PDF manipulation service currently used by VNC.

-> Note that to properly run `vnc-write-api` you will need to have the [`vnc-databases` containers](https://github.com/devlucassantos/vnc-databases) running so that this application's container has access to the databases necessary to query and modify the data.
+> Note that to properly run `vnc-summarizer` you will need to have the [`vnc-databases` containers](https://github.com/devlucassantos/vnc-databases) running so that this application's container has access to the databases necessary to query and modify the data.

 ### Running via Docker

-To run the API you will need to have [Docker](https://www.docker.com) installed on your machine and run the following commands in the root directory of this project:
+To run the program you will need to have [Docker](https://www.docker.com) installed on your machine and run the following commands in the root directory of this project:

 ````shell